MicrosoftDocs/sql-docs/docs/reporting-services/subscriptions/schedules.md

   - "reports [Reporting Services], scheduling"
   - "subscriptions [Reporting Services], scheduling"
   - "automatic report processing"

+#customer intent: As a SQL Server user, I want learn how to use the file share delivery extension so that I can control the processing and distribution of my reports.
 ---
-# Schedules
+# Schedules in Reporting Services

-  [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] provides **shared schedules** and **report-specific schedules** to help you control processing and distribution of reports.
+[!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] provides **shared schedules** and **report-specific schedules** to help you control the processing and distribution of reports.
 The difference between the two types of schedules is how they're defined, stored, and managed.
 The internal construction of the two types of schedules is the same.
 All schedules specify a type of recurrence: monthly, weekly, or daily.
 Within the recurrence type, you set the intervals and range for how often an event is to occur.
 The type of recurrence pattern and how those patterns are specified is the same whether you create a shared schedule or a report-specific schedule.

 - Shared schedules are created as separate items.
 After they're created, you reference them when defining a subscription or some other scheduled operation.

-- Report-specific schedules are created when you define a subscription or set report execution properties; filling out schedule information is part of defining a subscription or setting properties.
+- Report-specific schedules are created when you define a subscription or set report execution properties.
+Filling out schedule information is part of defining a subscription or setting properties.
 To define a report-specific schedule, you open the report or subscription that uses it.

 A shared schedule contains schedule and recurrence information that any number of published reports and subscriptions that run on a [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] report server can use.
 If you have many reports and subscriptions that run at the same time, you can create a shared schedule for those jobs.
 If you want to change the recurrence pattern or the end date, you can make the change in one place.